MoneroKon/meta/policies/staff-travel.md

 - **Accommodation**: Standard economy hotel or hostel stay during the event for a maximum of N + 2 nights (N being the number of days of the event)
 - **Meals**: meal expenses.
 Maximum 30 EUR per day.

 Staff are expected to incur only reasonable and necessary expenses.
-A request for reimbursement of expenses that are deemed excessive or unrelated to the event maybe denied by majority vote in the weekly planning meeting held in IRC/Matrix #monero-events.
+A request for reimbursement of expenses that are deemed excessive or unrelated to the event maybe denied by majority vote in the weekly planning meeting held in IRC/Matrix #monerokon.

-A traveller may only have one carry-on and/or one checked bag unless additional luggage costs are pre-approved by majority vote in the weekly planning meeting held in IRC/Matrix #monero-events.
+A traveller may only have one carry-on and/or one checked bag unless additional luggage costs are pre-approved by majority vote in the weekly planning meeting held in IRC/Matrix #monerokon.

 ### 4. Reimbursement Procedure

-Staff must obtain pre-approval by majority vote for estimated airfare and hotel expenses during a weekly planning meeting held in IRC/Matrix #monero-events.
+Staff must obtain pre-approval by majority vote for estimated airfare and hotel expenses during a weekly planning meeting held in IRC/Matrix #monerokon.

 Within 14 days after the event ends, the Staff must upload an invoice of itemized expenses to https://invoice.monerokon.org with an XMR address for payment.